Carreau/phd-dissertation/parts/part4.rst

 ..
 3

-In this part we show the principle that allowed us to determine the 8 geometrical parameter that cauterize a doublet 2 centers (X,Y,Z) and 2 radii (|R1| and |R2|).
+In this part we show the principle that allowed us to determine the 8 geometrical parameter that characterise a doublet 2 centers (X,Y,Z) and 2 radii (|R1| and |R2|).

 As working in an eight-dimensional is not particularly interesting here and the